Tulane StARR Program

 9) Planned transition for StARR Scholars to fellowship training, K38, K12, K-like programs, and Centers of Biomedical Research Excellence (COBRE).

-StARR scholars receive salary support to protect 80% time dedicated to mentored research over 18 months during 4 years of residency.
+StARR scholars receive salary support to protect 80% of time dedicated to mentored research over 18 months during 4 years of residency.
 In addition, each Scholar receives $20,000/year (PGY 2, 3, 4) to support research career development with $3000 for research-related travel expenses (PGY 2, 3, 4).

 Eligibility